IBM/microservices-traffic-management-using-istio/README.md

 #### [Troubleshooting](#troubleshooting-1)

-# Part C: Enable Egress Traffic for sample application
+# Part A: Modify Istio application to connect to external datasource by rebuilding microservices and enabling egress traffic

-#### For this part, you should clone this repository.
+#### Clone this repository.
 This step requires you to use the YAML files and/or source code for the microservices.

 ## 1. Create a Compose for MySQL Database in Bluemix
 Provision Compose for MySQL in Bluemix via https://console.ng.bluemix.net/catalog/services/compose-for-mysql